LONG READ: Putin has lost this winter gas battle, but another energy crisis is ahead

 The falling gas prices have been matched by the ballooning discount on oil export prices following the imposition of the oil price cap scheme* on December 5, which has blown out to 50% against the benchmark Brent blend of oil.

-However, the Kremlin says that the collapse in the export price of its Urals blend is temporary and due to “increased logistics costs” as Russia’s crude exports can no longer go to near-by Europe, but must be sent half way around the world to customers in Asia.
+However, the Kremlin says that the collapse in the export price of its Urals blend is temporary and due to “increased logistics costs” as Russia’s crude exports can no longer go to nearby Europe, but must be sent half way around the world to customers in Asia.

 It remains unclear what affect the fall in prices will have on Russia’s budget this year.
-Ministry of Finance (MinFin) just reported that the federal budget deficit for 2022 came in at 2.3% of GDP (or 1.8% if special spending is counted out, according to Russian Finance Minister Anton Siluanov), which is more or less on the target set by MinFin in the early months of the war.
+The Ministry of Finance (MinFin) just reported that the federal budget deficit for 2022 came in at 2.3% of GDP (or 1.8% if special spending is counted out, according to Russian Finance Minister Anton Siluanov), which is more or less in line with the target set by MinFin in the early months of the war.

 The current account surplus is set to fall from the extraordinary $270bn surplus achieved last year – more than double the previous all-time high of $120bn set in 2021 – but despite an expected reduction, the surplus this year is still expected to come in at around $100bn, according to Elina Ribakova, deputy chief economists at Institute of International Finance (IIF), thanks to continued elevated commodity prices due to the war.

-The deficit this year is expected to expand from earlier forecasts of 2% to around 3% of GDP in 2023, but MinFin says it can cover that with increased borrowing from the domestic bond market, where it is expecting to issue some RUB3.5 trillion ($51bn) of OFZ ruble bonds in 2023, tapping the National Welfare Fund (NWF) and special taxes on Russia’s biggest state-owned enterprises.
+The deficit this year is predicted to expand from earlier forecasts of 2% to around 3% of GDP in 2023, but MinFin says it can cover that with increased borrowing from the domestic bond market, where it is expecting to issue some RUB3.5 trillion ($51bn) of OFZ ruble bonds in 2023, tapping the National Welfare Fund (NWF) and special taxes on Russia’s biggest state-owned enterprises.
 The budget was kept in surplus in November thanks to a special circa RUB450bn tax payment by Gazprom and the government has already floated measures to introduce similar special taxes on other sectors and companies.

-Do the gas math
+Do the gas maths

 What happens next?
 To understand how the rest of the year could play out you have to do some gas maths.